High Risk Drinking

 • Eat before you drink

-• Alternate between alcohol drinks and water
+• Alternate between alcoholic drinks and water

 • Limit your number of drinks and keep track